x-atlas-consortia/user-key-value-api/README.md

 The user's identity will be retrieved from the auth token to identify who's key(s) will be retrieved or managed by the various endpoints described in the Smart API spec.

+## SmartAPI documentation

+The SmartAPI documentation for the ukv-api can be found at https://smart-api.info/ui/f1ca94525fdc5bc42c4bf82e3c6802d9.

 ## Docker build for local/DEV development

 There are a few configurable environment variables to keep in mind: